Marcia Ochoa

-Marcia Ochoa (born 9 September 1970) is a United States-based professor of Feminist Studies and Critical Race and Ethnic Studies at the University of California, Santa Cruz.
-They are the co-founder of El/La Para TransLatinas and is credited with popularizing the term "translatina."
+Marcia Ochoa (born 9 September 1970) is a United States-based professor of Performance, Play and Design and Critical Race and Ethnic Studies at the University of California, Santa Cruz.
+They are the co-founder of El/La Para TransLatinas and are credited with popularizing the term "translatina."

 Life

 Ochoa moved to San Francisco in 1994.
 They co-founded El/La Para TransLatinas in 2006 in San Francisco, California.

 Career

-Ochoa completed her Ph.D. at Stanford University in Anthropology in 2005.
-She began teaching at the University of California, Santa Cruz in 2005, chaired the Feminist Studies department from 2014 to 2017, and currently serves as Provost of Oakes College.
-She is also a professor of Critical Race and Ethnic Studies, Social Documentation, Anthropology, Latin American & Latino Studies, and Film and Digital Media.
+Ochoa completed their Ph.D. at Stanford University in Anthropology in 2005.
+They began teaching at the University of California, Santa Cruz in 2005, chaired the Feminist Studies department from 2014 to 2017, and currently serve as Provost of Oakes College.
+Ochoa is affiliated with Social Documentation, Anthropology, Latin American & Latino Studies, and Film and Digital Media at UC Santa Cruz.